People have been using autoregulation for ages:

 He then came up with the RPE Scale, which ranged from 1-10 as you can see below:

-Everyone who knows Mike and his methodologies is aware of him being a highly intelligent, analytical guy when it comes to optimising the training for himself and his clients.
+Everyone who knows Mike and his methodologies are aware of him being a highly intelligent, analytical guy when it comes to optimising the training for himself and his clients.
 Besides him being strong as shit as well…

 He has even written a short book about how to implement his RPE system in your own training.